takyonxxx/XcVario/README.md

 # XcVario
-Variometer software written in qt 5 c++ for android linux ios
+Variometer software developed by qt 5 c++ for android linux ios

 App will need barometric and gps sensor on device.